 The Spice Report - Insights & Perspective

-According to Gallup, engaged workgroups are 18% more productive, 37% less prone to absenteeism, 2.6 times faster-growing and 16% more profitable!
+According to Gallup, engaged workgroups have been proven to be 16% more profitable.
 They’re happier too.
 Who doesn’t want that?

 There are many components to increasing engagement, but we’ve found that employee volunteering is one of the highest-impact, lowest-cost efforts you can undertake.